lob/lob-address-elements/README.md

 **Lob Address Elements** is a JavaScript library that adds address autocompletion and verification to a standard HTML Web form.

 ## Overview
 The Lob Address Elements plugin simplifies client side integration of Lob's *US Address Autocompletion* and *US Address Verification* APIs.
-Customers can use the plugin to enrich any standard HTML page to include both autocomplete and pre-submission verification behaviors.
+Use the plugin to enrich any standard HTML page to include both autocompletion and pre-verification behaviors.

 ## Implementation
 The vanilla implementation of the plugin requires **no** JavaScript skills.
 As long as you have access to the HTML markup for your Web page, all plugin configuration can be achieved through markup.